Bastille Day by Delphine

 Why does France celebrate the storming of the Bastille?

 Every year on the 14th July, France remembers the brave people who fought for freedom and justice for everybody in French society.
-As a result, the monarchy with their old way of doing things (known as l'Ancien Régime - the Old Régime) was abolished and everybody, no matter how poor, was given equal importance and rights.
+As a result, the monarchy with their old way of doing things (known as l'Ancien Régime - the Old Régime) was abolished and everybody was given equal importance and rights.
 That is why the motto of France is Liberté, Égalité, Fraternité, (Freedom, Equality, Brotherhood).

 The figure in the image above is called Marianne.
 She is the French symbol of liberty.